 [Before whipping the cream, place whisk attachment and mixing bowl in the refrigerator for a minimum of 15 minutes before using.
 Whipping cream should be kept in the refrigerator until ready to use].

 9. Pour whipping cream into the mixing bowl.
 Beat on medium speed for about a minute.
 Add rose extract and gradually sift in icing sugar, while continuing to beat.
 Then increase speed to medium high and beat until stiff peaks form.

 10. Pipe cream onto a cookie, place another cookie on top, and garnish the sides with crushed pistachios (optional).
 Place the sandwich cookies for at least an hour in the refrigerator to firm up the cream, before eating.

-Note: These sandwich cookies can be stored in the refrigerator for a couple of days.
+Note 1: These whipped cream sandwich cookies can be stored in the refrigerator for a couple of days.
 Keep in mind that the cookies will soften.
 To store plain dacquoise cookies, place them between layers of wax or parchment paper, in a tightly sealed container.
-They can keep in the fridge for a few days.
-They also freeze well.
+They can keep in the fridge for one week or in the freezer for up to 2 months.